akalongman/ubuntu-configuration/README.md

 - [Disconnect Wifi](https://extensions.gnome.org/extension/904/disconnect-wifi/) :star::star::star::star::star:
 - [Toggle Touchpad](https://extensions.gnome.org/extension/935/toggle-touchpad/) (For Laptops) :star::star::star::star::star:

 ## Reload Gnome Freeze
-This is a rare things for me, it happens much more in unity and requires a lot more "damaging" things.
+This is a rare things, it happens much more in unity and requires a lot more "damaging" things.
 To fix a gnome that seems frozen do the following:

 <kbd>ALT + F2</kbd> enter in <kbd>r</kbd> (lowecase) and press <kbd>Enter</kbd>